 As a local record store with a global following (and as an arm of their own label), Third Man Records has always operated an online store, which is still live.
 You can shop online here (be patient if there are any shipping delays).
 The boutique also rolled out home delivery, curbside pickup, and appointment-only shopping last week, though given the rapid developments of recent days, it’s unclear which, if any, of those services are still active.

 Grimey’s is currently still selling merchandise and gift certificates, the latter perfect to save for a future shopping trip, or both a great gift for yourself or someone else from afar.
 The shop is also in the midst of ramping up online sales once again, after briefly hitting pause to strictly comply with the city’s Safer At Home order.
-You can shop from Grimey’s own site, or check out their Discogs profile, which will both continue to see further releases added.
+You can shop from Grimey’s own site for new releases, or check out their Discogs profile for preowned, which will both continue to see further releases added.
 As with all local stores looking to maintain sales while keeping employees safe, please be patient with shipping.
 For a limited time, you can also digitally rent a new documentary about New York’s legendary, now defunct record shop Other Music for $11.50, with a portion of proceeds set to benefit The Groove (or, if you’d prefer, The Groove or Luna).

 Fellow East Nashville record shop The Groove is still selling through their own website, as well as a Discogs page with hundreds of great listings, and will deliver within the neighborhood.
 The shop also encourages you to DM them on social media or e-mail [email protected]

 Vinyl Tap has also launched a Discogs page for online sales, and they’re also still offering sales for delivery (within the neighborhood) or pickup Wednesday-Sunday from noon to 5 p.m..
 You can e-mail [email protected] to verify your selection, arrange payment, and find out delivery/pickup details.
 Being a bar in addition to record store, Vinyl Tap also benefits from the new beer to-go policy, so if you’re in need of some brews, you’re able to put in a beer order (menu here) along with your vinyl as well (with a portion of sales going to help out their employees).
 With the bar and kitchen staff entirely displaced, they’re also running a GoFundMe to help aid employees.